Autolite: History

 In 1961, the Ford Motor Company acquired the Autolite trade name, an Ohio spark plug factory, a Michigan battery facility, limited distribution rights, and the services of several employees.
 Autolite products became standard original factory equipment in Ford vehicles.
 A federal antitrust lawsuit was filed against Ford, which dragged on through the remainder of the 1960s, ultimately being decided in 1972 by the Supreme Court against Ford, which was forced to sell its Autolite-related assets to the Bendix Corporation by 1973.
 At that point, Ford replaced the Autolite brand with the Motorcraft name worldwide for its original factory equipment, which is still in use by Ford to this day.

 In 1963, what remained of the Electric Autolite company merged with the Mergenthaler Linotype Company, and the Eltra Corporation was formed.
 The former Autolite portion (not sold to Ford) then became the Prestolite Motor and Ignition Company, later Prestolite Electric.
 In 1973, the Bendix Corporation had purchased both FRAM and Autolite.
 In 1980, the Eltra Corporation was acquired by AlliedSignal Corporation, which was itself acquired by Honeywell in 1999.
 Bendix was acquired by Allied in 1983, thereby bringing the former Ford property (Autolite) back to its original parent (the remnant of Electric Autolite in Eltra) under Allied (under Honeywell).
 In 2011, Honeywell sold its automotive Consumer Products Group to Rank Group, which introduced FRAM Group, a manufacturer of small, replaceable auto parts, and several other companies to take over the operations and the transfer of ownership of the acquired trademarks.

 In September 2025, Autolite's current parent company, First Brands Group, filed for Chapter 11 bankruptcy after substantial losses in revenue, listing assets between $5 billion and $10 billion and liabilities between $10 billion and $50 billion.

+On January 26, 2026, First Brands announced that it would be winding down its Autolite, Brake Parts, Inc., and Cardone subsidiaries after being unable to secure funding and complete a sale for the three companies.